patricksamson/laravel-5-snippets/README.md

 ## Usage
 The included snippets are organized in categories following Laravel's Facades and their documentation; such as `Auth::`, `Config::` and `Session::`.
-This way, you can quickly search for wat you'd like to accomplish thanks to Sublime Text fuzzy search.
+This way, you can quickly search for what you'd like to accomplish thanks to Sublime Text fuzzy search.

 All the snippets in this package follow the following naming convention : `{category}::{function name}`.
 For example : `Auth::check` will produce this snippet in your code : `Auth::check()`.